Deutsche Reichsbahn (East Germany): Organisation

-The Deutsche Reichsbahn (DR) was created as a state-owned firm upon the founding of the German Democratic Republic (GDR or East Germany) on 7 October 1949 and directly subordinated to the Ministry for Transport of the GDR (Ministerium für Verkehr der DDR).
-It was formed from the assets of the pre-existing national Deutsche Reichsbahn located in the Soviet occupation zone in the aftermath of World War II.
+The DR was formed from the assets of the pre-existing national Deutsche Reichsbahn located in the Soviet occupation zone in the aftermath of World War II.
 From November 1954 until November 1989, the GDR Minister of Transport also occupied the position of the Director General of the DR (Generaldirektor der Deutschen Reichsbahn).
 The headquarters of the DR were located in East Berlin at No. 33 Voßstraße, close to the Berlin Wall and across from the site of the former Reich Chancellery.
 It was administratively subdivided into eight regional directorates (Reichsbahndirektionen) with headquarters in Berlin, Cottbus, Dresden, Erfurt, Greifswald, Halle, Magdeburg, and Schwerin.

 Mitropa provided the catering services to the DR, both on board trains and in stations.

 Passenger service

 The DR was centrally directed according to socialist principles within the context of a centrally-planned command economy.
 By 1989, 17.2% of the passenger transport volume in the GDR was handled by the DR – three times the market share of the Deutsche Bundesbahn (DB) in West Germany.
 Fares were fairly cheap, but trains tended to be overcrowded and slow, owing in part to the poor condition of most railway lines in the GDR.
 The DR did offer a limited number of express trains such as the "Neptun" (Berlin – Copenhagen), "Vindobona" (Berlin – Vienna), "Karlex" (Berlin – Carlsbad), and "Balt-Orient-Express" (Berlin – Bucharest).